-50 Newspaper reports often indicated that the names and identities of the massacred Koreans were not known, as in the special edition of Osaka mainichi October 20 and 21, 1923.
+50 Newspaper reports often indicated that the names and identities of the massacred Koreans were not known, as in the special edition of Ōsaka mainichi October 20 and 21, 1923.
 There is a wide range of discrepancy among the results of the "investigation" concerning the number of the massacre victims as in the case of: the Ministry of Justice (275), the newsletter of the Interim Government of Korea Independence (6,661), Tokyo Imperial University professor Yoshino Sakuzō (2,613), Kokuryūkai (722: Tokyo only), and the combination of the numbers that were published in the contemporary newspaper reports (1,464).
 Although it is extremely difficult to track down the exact Korean population in the Kantō area at the time of the disaster, most informed and widely accepted speculation among historians indicates approximately 20,000 Koreans living in the area as of the time of the earthquake in 1923 out of 60,000 in total across Japan.
-Among them the number of the massacre victims is known to be close to six thousand considering the estimated total population of Koreans in the area, the number who was interned by the authorities as well as returnees to Korea.
-For further discussion on the subject, see Kang Tok-sang, Kantodaishinsai gyakusatsu no kioku (Tokyo, 2003), 288-293.
+Among them the number of the massacre victims is known to be close to six thousand considering

-people were terrified, not by the natural disaster but by the imagined impending attacks of arson, rape, poisoning, and organized riots by the subjugated in the center of the empire.
+Despite the absence of the usual means of communication in the midst of disaster, the rumors against futei senjin spread throughout Eastern Japan with surprising rapidity.
+The violent earth tremors stopped and the great winds and firestorms began to die down, but people were terrified, not by the natural disaster but by the imagined impending attacks of arson, rape, poisoning, and organized riots by the subjugated in the center of the empire.
 Various records, including government documents, police officers' reports in different locations, and individual testimonies and memoirs indicate that the rumors began to prevail in multiple spots in the Tokyo-Yokohama area as early as the first night following the earthquake, and they spread to every town in the region after the second day of the disaster.51